 - 1.1.
 According to BLS statistics, overall injury rates have declined steadily over recent years; however, the frequency of Serious Injuries and Fatalities (SIF) has remained relatively unchanged.
-Traditional approaches to injury reduction have not been effective at reducing SIF incidents. - 1.2.
-These guidelines identify the key elements to prevent serious injuries and fatalities in the workplace by applying proven Serious Injury and Fatality (SIF) exposure control methodologies and systems improvement strategies.
+Traditional approaches to injury reduction have not been effective at reducing SIF incidents.
+As a result, safety systems are now adapting to address this gap by placing a stronger emphasis on SIF prevention. - 1.2.
+These guidelines identify the key elements to prevent serious injuries and fatalities in the workplace by applying proven Serious Injury and Fatality (SIF) revention methodologies and systems improvement strategies.
 Member companies can use the information as a roadmap for developing or enhancing their own SIF prevention programs. - 1.3.
 These guidelines are not meant to supersede or replace regulatory requirements, nor are they intended to be all inclusive of the applicable regulatory requirements.
 Instead, view this data as supportive and complementary to any operating requirements.